Cement Distribution Terminals

 PEC Consulting provides the experience to assist management with lostics planning.
 Expanding market through distribution terminals may very well be worth the investment.

-This article was contributed by T.W.Hedrick, Senior Consultant for PEC Consulting, he has been in manufacturing and engineering for 40 years, holds seven U.S. patents and has written several dozen technical papers for various magazines and conferences around the world.
+Mr. Hedrick, P.E. is a Senior Project Consultant at PEC Consulting Group.
+He specializes in materials handling, has been in manufacturing and engineering for 40 years, holds seven U.S. patents, and has written several dozen technical papers for various magazines and conferences around the world.
+Mr. Hedrick maintains a passion for excellence in client relations and project execution.